dbernhard-0x7CD/CosVis/README.md

 * 9th bit is only for dark-matter, this makes no sense

 # DONE
+ * create filter which takes data from UI and filters particles based on their type [CPP]
+   * first create particle filter in CPP; Selection: via keypress
  * w,a,s,d to move eyes [CPP]
  * Switch between temperature and clustering [CPP]
  * create animation of clustering [paraview]